MediaSFU/Agents/README.md

 ### Choose a Starter App

-Navigate to the directory of the framework you're interested in and follow the specific instructions in its `README.md`.
+Navigate to the directory corresponding to your framework of choice and follow the specific setup instructions in its `README.md`.
 For example, to get started with the ReactJS starter app:

 ```bash
 cd mediasfu_reactjs